 For the summer runs in 2000, the train ran with a pair of the D&RGW GP60s, but that was their last hurrah.
 Ski Train management acquired three F40PH locomotives on a lease-to-buy arrangement.
 These were repainted to match the train, and went into service in December.
 Thereafter, except for temporary substitutions, the power consisted of the matched set of F40PHs.

 Prior to the use of F40PH locomotives, Head-end Power (electricity to heat and light the passenger cars) was supplied by a power car, the “Joseph G. Harris” (originally named “Moffat Tunnel”).
 This car was originally built by Alco as a PB-1 locomotive and used in California Zephyr service.
 Later it was rebuilt by the Rio Grande as steam generator car No. 253, and served on the Rio Grande Zephyr until that train’s demise in 1983.
 It received 2-axle trucks sometime around 1980.
 When the Ski Train was re-equipped, this car was rebuilt with two Caterpillar diesel generators to supply the 480 volts needed for train power.
 Joe Harris was the architect of this rebuild, and the car was renamed for him in 1994.

-Once the Ski Train acquired three F40’s of its own, the power car was no longer needed, and was effectively retired.
+Once the Ski Train acquired the three F40PH’s of its own, the power car was no longer needed, and was effectively retired.
 It was sold in 2006 to the CN Railroad, leaving Denver in September.